They say…

 In any case, last year the ITA re-examined the deal with Bavaria and found that since the monks maintain control of the La Trappe brands, these beers if not the brewery’s other products should be entitled to display the coveted seal.

-It might be heresy to say so, but the blond ale, which replaced a nondescript beer called Enkel (single) and is now stocked by in 50cl ceramic crocks, is a good example of how the brews have improved since Bavaria’s involvement.
+It might be heresy to say so, but the blond ale, which replaced a nondescript beer called Enkel (single) and is now stocked by Morrisons in 50cl ceramic crocks, is a good example of how the brews have improved since Bavaria’s involvement.

 This bottle conditioned beer pours a slightly cloudy rich golden with a pillowy white head that leaves a good lace.
 There’s a spicy hop aroma with fennel notes and a slight phenolic character with banana and pineapple.

-More fruity banana follows in a dryish and nicely malty palate with tart fruit, spices and vanilla cream emerging.
-The tangy finish has some pleasing hopsack notes with and custard.
+More fruity banana follows in a dryish and nicely malty palate with fruit, spices and vanilla cream emerging.
+The tangy finish has some pleasing hopsack notes with pineapple and custard.
 Leffe Blond might be like this if it was made by a brewery that cared.

 Look out at specialist retailers for the rest of the range: Dubbel, Tripel, Quadrupel (10 per cent ABV), and a new Trappist wheat beer.